top of page

 Stepps & District Community Council is within Ward 5 of North Lanarkshire Council.

-PC Lake and PC Fleming are the community police officers covering the Stepps and Muirhead areas.
+PC Alison Thomson and PC Neil McBain are the community police officers covering the Stepps and Muirhead areas.
 They are based at the Cumbernauld Police Office.

 A monthly crime update is given to S&DCC to keep residents informed of any incidents in the area.